Hypnos from the Greek word “sleep” is an abbreviation of James Braid’s (1843) term “neuro-hypnotism”, meaning “sleep of the nervous system”.

 The structure of The Shepherding Movement was, in effect, a pyramid scheme for discipleship.

 A Christian submitted themselves to a shepherd, who took on responsibility for their whole-life discipleship.
 Additionally, a disciple would tithe (10% of their total financial income before tax) to their shepherd directly.
 A shepherd would generally have no more than 5–10 men (or family units) under his care.
 This shepherd was under the care of his own shepherd — so on as so forth, with the top 5 leaders of The Shepherding Movement at the top, who “mutually submitted to each other”.
 It was clearly a pyramid scheme focused on discipleship.
 The history of that movement recounts numerous occasions of what could be considered spiritual, psychological, sometimes financial and even physical to sexual abuse cases within the movement leaving many victimized.
 Ideas such as making sure that you were under the “covering” of an anointed spiritual leader and submission to God’s anointed leader were taken to an extreme.
 The “Word of Faith” movement attempted to bring some healthy balance coming out of that situation by their fresh emphasis on the teachings of “submission to authority”, though it did nothing to that effect and to date unhealthy leadership styles are perpetuated in Churches around the world.
 In extreme case these Church groups tend to develop their own culture and environment which seems very much out of touch with the rest of the world.
-A newcomer or visitor will quickly be able to feel out of sorts and notice some of the odd vibes coming form the group.
+A newcomer or visitor will quickly be able to feel out of sorts and notice some of the odd vibes coming from the group.
 If the visitor yields to the influence, they can become absorbed and welcomed into the fold.
 If the visitor maintains their individual focus, they could begin to feel the rejection by the group.

 Here is a real story.
 Several years ago, I was visiting my father in law in Accra, Ghana who was extremely ill.
 No, I do not know if you have ever been in Accra, but there is a Church of some kind on every street corner.
 It is common to turn the sound system up as high as possible, because somehow many people tend to believe that the louder the speakers the more anointed the preacher is.
 There was a Pentecostal Church right across from where my parents in law lived.
 This Church would have meetings every night until late past mid night.
 They had their loudspeakers so loud it was horrible for all of us in the house, especially for my father in law.
 After several days of it I had enough.
 I walked over to that Church, past the ushers at the front door, walked straight up the isle and stood right next to the Preacher who was shouting through his microphone.
 All eyes of about 150 people were on me.

-I filled my lungs with air, and began to preach, projecting my voice, as I learned to do in over more than twenty years of preaching back then.
+I filled my lungs with air, and began to preach, projecting my voice, as I learned to do in over more than twenty years of preaching.
 It did not take long before the preacher who was trying his best to ignore me stopped preaching, and I took over completely.
 The people were shouting hallelujah and praise the Lord and I proved to them that God’s presence would be very strong even without the use of a sound system, and that there was no need for the volume to be on maximum in a small hall like they were in.
-It sometimes takes a radical intervention to burst the bubble of a whole group of people who were hypnotized into believing a falsehood.
+It sometimes takes a radical intervention to burst the bubble of a whole group of people who were hypnotised into believing a falsehood.
 What I did was very unusual and could have gone badly wrong, in a very bad way.
 So, do not try what I did.
 I build up the confidence and resolve after I had prayed about it for a while before I got to the point of going there.
-Introducing something completely foreign to an already established culture of ideas can bring change but normally is met with a lot of resistance at first.
-Such is the case with all kinds of religious environments.
+Introducing something completely foreign to an already established culture of ideas can bring change but is normally met with a lot of resistance at first.
+Such is the case in all kinds of religious environments.

 Religion is a performance-based means to earn acceptance with God and the relevant religious group.
 This means that where there is religion there will be sectarian characteristics at play.